taniarascia/taniarascia.com/content/posts/2017-12-07-how-to-connect-to-an-api-with-javascript.md

 ```

 We've successfully used a `GET` HTTP request to retrieve (or consume) the API endpoint, which consisted of data in JSON format.
 However, we're still stuck in the console - we want to display this data on the front end of the website, which we'll do by modifying the DOM.

-> `XMLHttpRequest` is a widely supported built-in method of making requests.
-There is also a newer [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which can be used for the same purpose, which is simpler but has less browser support.

 ## Displaying the Data